 The mystery of genetics was unlocked during the mid-nineteenth century by Gregor Mendel.
-He conducted an experiment on pea plants.
-By cultivating the pea plants and observing the pattern of inheritance in stages of generation.
+He conducted an experiment on pea plants by cultivating the pea plants and observing the pattern of inheritance in different stages of generation.

 Mendel is the father of genetics.
-The Mendel’s laws are Law of Independent Assortment, Law of Dominance, and Law of Segregation.
+He proposed three laws- Law of Independent Assortment, Law of Dominance, and Law of Segregation.
 These laws came into existence by experiments on pea plants with a variety of traits.

 Mendel investigated the pairs of pea plants with one contrasting trait.
 Mendel studied on the following seven characters with contrasting traits: